Home Career Welcome-Center

 Third-party Private Liability Insurance (Haftpflichtversicherung)

-In Germany, there one is generally liable for damages caused to a third party.
+In Germany one is generally liable for damages caused to a third party.
 This includes, for example: damaging someone else’s property, causing an accident as a pedestrian or cyclist, or while playing sports.
 Parents are liable for their children.

 It is therefore strongly recommended that you take out a Third-party Private Liability Insurance (Haftpflichtversicherung).